TaehwanGo/nextjs-dashboard/docs/15_Adding-Authentication.md

 - NextAuth errors : https://authjs.dev/reference/core/errors/
 - Finally, in your login-form.tsx component, you can use React's useFormState to call the server action and handle form errors and use useFormStatus to handle the pending state of the form:

+## Adding the logout functionality

+- To add the logout functionality to `<SideNav />`, call the signOut function from auth.ts in your `<form>` element

+## Try it out

+- Now, try it out.
+You should be able to log in and out of your application using the following credentials:

+Email: user@nextmail.com
+Password: 123456